Recycling Toolkit

 • Staff meeting announcements/reminders

-For more ideas, view Keep America Beautiful's recycling program improvement resources | View Site >
+For more ideas, view Keep America Beautiful's recycling program improvement resources | Learn More >

 Committment: Obtain management’s support and create a company policy that provides a clear vision of waste reduction and recycling goals, including buying recycled products.
 Creating a demand for recycled products provides incentive for recycling companies to turn more recyclables into new products.

-More office waste-reduction tips:
+More office waste-reduction ideas:

 • Providing reusable cups for meetings